Azure/azure-powershell/src/LabServices/docs/Az.LabServices.md

 Operation to invite a user to a lab.

 ### [Start-AzLabServicesUserVM](Start-AzLabServicesUserVM.md)
+API to start the assigned vm for the user.

 ### [Start-AzLabServicesVM](Start-AzLabServicesVM.md)
 Action to start a lab virtual machine.

 ### [Stop-AzLabServicesUserVM](Stop-AzLabServicesUserVM.md)
+API to stop the assigned vm for the user.

 ### [Stop-AzLabServicesVM](Stop-AzLabServicesVM.md)
 Action to stop a lab virtual machine.